 Built for Industry

 What does industry need?
 The Tepper School of Business developed the curriculum for the online Master of Science in Business Analytics (MSBA) program from the ground up with this question in mind.
-In consultation with global business leaders, they determined that the greatest need is for professionals who not only have advanced analytical skills, such as machine learning and optimization, but also the appropriate business knowledge and communication skills to solve complex problems and bring value to industry.
+In consultation with global business leaders, The Tepper School determined that the greatest need is for professionals who not only have advanced analytical skills, such as machine learning and optimization, but also the appropriate business knowledge and communication skills to solve complex problems and bring value to industry.

 Built for Today